dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     constant expressions, and a potentially constant element if both are potentially constant expressions.

-*   A `spreadElement` is a constant element if its expression is constant and it evaluates to a constant `List`, `Set` or `Map` instance originally created by a list, set or map literal.
+*   A `spreadElement` starting with `...` is a constant element if its expression is constant and it evaluates to a constant `List`, `Set` or `Map` instance originally created by a list, set or map literal.
 It is a potentially constant element if the expression is potentially constant expression.

+*   A `spreadElement` starting with `...?` is a constant element if its expression is constant and it evaluates to `null` or a constant `List`, `Set` or `Map` instance originally created by a list, set or map literal.
+It is a potentially constant element if the expression is potentially constant expression.

 *   An `ifElement` is constant if its condition is a constant expression evaluating to a Boolean value and either:

-    *   If the condition evaluates to `true`, the then element is a constant expression, and any else element is a potentially constant element.
+    *   If the condition evaluates to `true`, the "then" element is a constant expression, and any "else" element is a potentially constant element.

-    *   If the condition evaluates to `false`, then the then element is a potentially constant element and any else element is a constant element.
+    *   If the condition evaluates to `false`, then the "then" element is a potentially constant element and any "else" element is a constant element.

+*   An `ifElement` is potentially constant if its condition, "then" element, and "else" element (if any) are potentially constant expressions.

-*   A `forElement` is never a constant element. `for` cannot be used in constant set or map literals.
+*   A `forElement` is never a constant element.
+A `for` element cannot be used in constant collection literals.

+*   It is a compile-time error if any element in a constant set or key in a constant map does not have a primitive operator `==`.

+*   It is a compile-time error if an element in a const set is equal to any other element according to its operator `==`.

+*   It is a compile-time error if a key in a constant map is equal to any other key according to its operator `==`.

 *   It is a compile-time error to have duplicate values in a set literal or duplicate keys in a map literal, according to behavior specified in the runtime semantics.

+*   When evaluating a const collection literal, if another const collection has previously been evaluated that:

+    *   is of the same kind (map, set, or list),
+    *   has the same type arguments,
-*   When evaluating a const collection literal, if there is an existing const list, map, or set literal that contains the same series of values or entries in the same order, then that object is used instead of producing a new one.
+    *   and contains the same (identical) elements or key/value entries in the same order,

+    then the current literal evaluates to the value of that previous literal.
-    *In other words, constants are canonicalized.* Note that maps are only canonicalized if they contain the same keys *in the same order*.
+    *In other words, constants are canonicalized.* Note that maps and sets are only canonicalized if they contain the same keys or elements *in the same order*.

-### Constant equality safe

-A value is constant equality safe iff:

-*   It is an instance of a class that does not override `Object.operator==`, or

-*   it is an instance of `int` or `String`, or

-*   it is an instance of `Symbol` originally created by a symbol literal or a constant invocation of the `Symbol` constructor, or

-*   it is an instance of `Type` originally created by evaluating a type literal expression (an identifier or qualified identifier denoting a class, mixin or type alias declaration, that is evaluated as an expression).

-All constant equality safe values are also valid constant values.

 ## Dynamic Semantics

 Spread, `if`, and `for` behave similarly across all collection types.
 To simplify the spec, there is a single procedure used for all kinds of collections.
-This recursive procedure builds up either a `result` sequence of either values or key-value pair map entries.
-Then a final step handles those appropropriately for the given collection type.
+This recursive procedure builds up either a `result` sequence of values or key-value pair map entries.
+Then a final step handles those appropriately for the given collection type.

 ### To evaluate a collection `element`: